samskivert/pythagoras/README.md

 * Helper methods associated with a given geometric primitive are separated into a separate utility class for that primitive.
 For example line-related primitives are in a class named `Lines`.

-* The library is specialized on the primitive types rather than attempting to support all types in a single class hierarchy. `pythagoras.f` and `pythagoras.d` provide essentially the same functionality using 32-bit and 64-bit floating point values throughout. `pythagoras.i` is specialized on int and contains none of the curved geometry classes.
-It is targeted toward applications that need "pixel geometry".

 ## License